The Cat Vet

 How do these start in the first place?

 As anyone with long hair knows, daily life and even sleep, causes hair to tangle, and it's the same for our cats' fur (even the shorthaired breeds).
 Cats have a barbed tongue that acts like a comb.
 Just like us, if their hair doesn't get regular combing, then small knots start to form, which if left, can turn into bigger tangles.
 Cats with dense undercoats like Ragdolls, Maine Coons, Forest cats and Siberians are at particular risk of forming mats because there are more hairs per square unit of skin.
+Other causes of mats in more outdoorsy cats include tree sap, seed cases, twigs and even slugs getting stuck in the fur.

 Unlike humans, each cat hair does not grow continually, it has a fixed length; however each individual cat hair loosens and is meant to be shed from the cat through self-grooming (or perhaps via a favourite article of your clothing of contrasting colour of course!).
 If any loosened hairs are not regularly removed either by your cat or your grooming tools, then they start to accumulate and adhere to each other.
 New hairs growing from beneath only exacerbate the compacting of the unshed dead hair.
-Once a substantial amount of dead hairs attach together (and to the newly grown fur beneath it) it becomes tightly packed flat looking, felt balls.
+Once a substantial amount of dead hairs attach together (and to the newly grown fur beneath it) it becomes tightly packed and flat looking, like felt balls.

 Should I bother with the stress of removing very small knots and mats?